ashlr

 What's free, what's paid

 Everything in the free tier is the product.
-17 MCP tools, 25 skills, the genome scribe loop, per-session token accounting, a calibration harness, a reproducible benchmark.
+40 MCP tools, 34 Claude Code slash commands, Codex workflow skills, the genome scribe loop, per-session token accounting, a calibration harness, a reproducible benchmark.
 MIT license.
 No account.
-No telemetry.
+Telemetry off by default.

 Pro ($12/month or $120/year) adds hosted infrastructure for developers who need it: a cloud LLM summarizer so you do not need Ollama running locally, cross-machine stats sync, a live auto-updating badge.
 It does not remove or degrade anything in the free tier.